Guardant Health: Litigation

 Guardant Health sued Foundation Medicine over patents in 2019–2020.
 In 2021, Guardant Health licensed intellectual property to Foundation Medicine for $25 million in a settlement.
 In 2022, Illumina sued Guardant Health and its co-founders in Delaware federal court over trade secrets.
 Illumina accused the duo of incorporating Guardant Health anonymously in 2011 while working at Illumina and stealing confidential documents related to DNA sequencing technology to acquire 35 patents.
 In response, Guardant Health rejected the claims, accused Illumina of attempting to eliminate competitors, and asked for a suit dismissal.
 In 2023, the two companies settled, signed a long-term supply agreement, and agreed to share specimen samples for cancer research.

+Giving

+As of Feb.
+11th, 2026, Guardant was the leading donor, to James Van Der Beek's Family Go Fund Me to the amount of $25,000, following his death from Colorectal Cancer.